Elisseeff-Lab/domino/README.md

 - Addition of helper functions to count linkages and compare between objects
 - Plotting function for differential linkages

-Lastly, the package is being updated to ensure it conforms to BioConductor standards.
+Lastly, the package was updated to ensure it conforms to BioConductor standards.

 ## Accessing the Original `Domino` Package
 Code used in the version of `Domino` published in 2021 has been uploaded to [Zenodo](https://zenodo.org/record/8277233) and is also released here as [domino v1.0.0](https://github.com/Elisseeff-Lab/domino/tree/v1.0.0).
 Again, $\textcolor{orange}{\textsf{please note that this repository is no longer being actively maintained.}}$ To ask questions, report issues, and access new features, please view the [dominoSignal repository](https://github.com/FertigLab/dominoSignal).